martdowd/ff_del_nk/README.md

 ## Description

-The program deletes all cookies and application data from a Firefox profile, except those whose "base domain" name belongs to a "keep list".
+The program deletes all cookies and application data items from a Firefox profile, except those whose "base domain" name belongs to a "keep list".
 The program first performs a test to check if the profile is busy, which it will be if Firefox is running using the profile.